monssef12/C-bit-manipulation/README.md

 # C-bit-manipulation
-this repository containes implementation of bit manipulation functions in C usually asked in embedded software position interviews
+this repository containes implementation of bit manipulation functions in C usually asked in embedded software position interviews, like bitwise operation related question, in this repo we will go through those problems and we will try to solve them with a given explication for each problem and the proposed solution